Opus 4.5 and Dynamic Tool Choice

 1. Force the Model to Explain Its Choice

 A central addition with Opus 4.5 is better reasoning about tools before they are called.
-You can make that reasoning explicit:
+You can make that reasoning explicit: “Determine which tool is appropriate for this request and explain why before calling it.”

-- It creates a natural audit trail.
+This pattern does two things: it separates selection from execution, and it creates a natural audit trail.
 You can log the explanation, compare it to the tool call, and see where things went wrong if they did.

 2. Default to No Tools When Possible

 Tool use is not free.
 Every call adds latency, cost, and potential failure modes.
-Opus 4.5 can be prompted to treat tools as an option of last resort:
+Opus 4.5 can be prompted to treat tools as an option of last resort: “Only use tools if needed — decide dynamically.”

 3. Prefer the Most Efficient Tool

 Many stacks now contain multiple tools that are functionally capable of solving a task.
-Opus 4.5 can be prompted to choose not just a correct tool, but an efficient one:
+Opus 4.5 can be prompted to choose not just a correct tool, but an efficient one: “If multiple tools could work, pick the most efficient one.”

 A practical approach is to encode your preferences into the tool descriptions: